catseye/yoob.js/README.markdown

     implementing other brainfuck-derived esolangs, and other mashups.

-    This emphasizes a thing with yoob, which is that while the yoob distribution may contain implementations of various languages, it does not contain the reference implementation of any language; but the reference implementations of some languages may be written in yoob. yoob allows for this approach, but yoob.js hopes to accomodate it better than just allowing for it.
+    This emphasizes a thing with yoob, which is that while the yoob distribution contains implementations of various languages, it does not contain the reference implementation of any language; but the reference implementations of some languages may be written in yoob. yoob allows for this approach, but yoob.js hopes to accomodate it better than just allowing for it.
+Somehow.
+Perhaps.

 Other things you should know about yoob.js are that it:

 *   requires features from HTML5 and related "modern" web standards.
-It does not try to do any feature detection or polyfilling.
+With the exception of a few simple "shims" for a few critical things, it does not try to do any feature detection or polyfilling.
 If it doesn't work in your browser, it doesn't work in your browser.
 Try another browser.
-*   does not rely on jQuery (yet) (possibly to its detriment.)
+*   does not rely on jQuery or any other front-end web framework.
 *   does not come minified or agglomerated or anything.
 I mean, this isn't production web development, we're not trying to optimize page load time here, we just want to run us some esolangs, right?
 You're free to do